kennynahh/uw-reality-labs/README.md

   <caption>Vergence-accommodation conflict example.
 [1]</caption>
 </p>

-Meta Reality Labs, then called Oculus Research, revealed that they were working on a varifocal VR headset prototype as early as 2018.
-The
+Meta Reality Labs revealed that they were working on a varifocal VR headset prototype as early as 2018 (called Half-Dome).
+The idea of the first Half-Dome prototype was to use eye tracking built in to the headset to figure out where the user was looking and which in-game object they were attempting to focus on.
+Then, through Oculus's API, the focal distance to that object could be found and then stepper motors within the headset would move the lenses accordingly, to set the lenses to that focal distance.

+This Half-Dome prototype is exactly the type of concept and the level of fidelity that the team wishes to implement into our headset at some point, whether or not it be univerally compatible with SteamVR.

 ## Lens recommendations